Precious Infancy to Toddler: Milestones in the First 2 Years

 Quick Summary:

-• 80% of brain growth happens by age 2
+• 80% of brain growths by age of 2 years

 • Exclusive breastfeeding is recommended for 6 months